ycatsh/boring-fox/README.md

     ```
     paste this code in the file and save

-3. Navigate one directory back `defaults/` and create a `autoconfig.cfg` file
+3. Navigate one directory back to `defaults/` and create a `autoconfig.cfg` file
     ```javascript
     //
     var {classes:Cc,interfaces:Ci,utils:Cu} = Components; var newTabURL = "file:///PATH_TO_YOUR_START_PAGE.html";